MNCEDISIMNCWABE/GCP-Deployment-ML-Model-using-Kubernetes-Docker/README.md

   - Create a google cloud account.
 Google cloud offers a $300 credit that you can use to access all GCP features for 3 months.
 Install the Google could SDK from [here](https://cloud.google.com/sdk/docs/install).
 - Docker: Install from [here](https://docs.docker.com/engine/install/).
 - kubectl installed:
   - The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.
 You can use kubectl to deploy applications, inspect and manage cluster resources, and view logs.
+View more [here](https://kubernetes.io/docs/tasks/tools/).
 - GitHub repository with your project

 ### Steps to Deploy the Model on GCP